-Upon receipt, Health Canada will assign and insert on the CSP application form a CSP application number and a CSP Company Code for billing purposes.
+Upon receipt, Health Canada will assign and insert on the CSP application form a CSP application number.

 If, upon receipt it is determined that the CSP application form is incomplete or if Health Canada requires additional information, in accordance with subsection 107(1) of the Patent Act Health Canada may request any additional information from the applicant that it considers necessary to complete the processing of the CSP application.
 See section 2.2.9 of this Guidance Document for an explanation of the procedure for correction of obvious errors and omissions for CSP applications.